quru/qis/doc/api_help.md

 The permission record for the root folder `/` and the _Public_ group determines whether your images default to being publicly visible or not.

+If a group has _file administration_ permission enabled, this overrides the normal folder permissions and grants members of the group full access to all folders.

 ### URL
 * `/api/v1/admin/permissions/` for `GET` (list permissions) and `POST`